giannipetrella/MegaQuiverTools/docs/src/index.md

 ## Introduction

-MegaQuiverTools is a beta version of QuiverTools, a software suite in development for treatment of quiver representations, their roots, their moduli spaces and computations of several invariants of these.
+MegaQuiverTools is a showcase version of QuiverTools, a software suite in development for treatment of quiver representations, their roots, their moduli spaces and computations of several invariants of these.

-Examples of the functionalities of MegaQuiverTools will be:

-- Treatment of Schur roots, canonical decomposition of dimension vectors;
-- Computation of the Harder-Narasimhan stratification of the parameter space of quiver moduli;
-    - Computation of weights of various vector bundles relative to the 1-parameter subgroups associated to each stratum;
-    - Verification of Teleman quantization criteria;
-- Construction of the Chow ring of a given quiver moduli, computation of Euler characteristics;
-- Computation of the Hodge diamond of quiver moduli;
-- etc.
+QuiverTools will offer many functionalities for the treatment of quiver moduli, however this showcase version is only meant to demonstrate some of them, with one example in mind.

 QuiverTools will be available as a Julia package and as a Sage library.

-Features present in this beta version are

- - Treatment of Harder-Narasimhan stratifications, weight computations;
- - Chow rings and Euler characteristic computations.

 ## Installation